dabeaz/cluegen/README.md

     >>>

-The moral of this story is that cluegen represents a different kind a power--the power to do what YOU want as opposed what they allow.
+The moral of this story is that cluegen represents a different kind a power--the power to do what YOU want as opposed what THEY allow.
 It's all about YOU!

 ## Making Your Own Datum Class